Measles (Rubeola)

 Plan to be fully vaccinated at least 2 weeks before traveling.

-If traveling is less than 2 weeks away, it is still recommended to get a dose of the measles-mumps-rubella (MMR) vaccine.
+If traveling is less than 2 weeks away, it is still recommended to get a dose of the MMR vaccine.
 Two doses of MMR vaccine provide 97% protection against measles.

-Visit the Centers for Disease Control and Prevention (CDC) Website Plan for Travel.
+Visit the Centers for Disease Control and Prevention (CDC) Plan for Travel for more information.

 County of San Diego